 Missing application deadline - completion of the CASPA application cannot be accomplished in one sitting, so plan ahead, work a little each day, and be sure to submit the CASPA application, required documents and payments before the midnight Aug.
 1 deadline.

 Information in narrative statements not responsive to questions - narrative statements should be well written, incorporate the use of critical reflection, and respond directly to questions asked.
 Avoid using the CASPA narrative response as the sole basis of your response to the questions in the program specific section of the CASPA application.

-Lack of follow-up - applicants are responsible for ensuring that all college and university transcripts, letters of recommendation, and GRE scores are received by CASPA in a timely manner.
-Documents not received by the deadline will result in an incomplete application that will not be considered in the admissions process.
+Lack of follow-up - applicants are responsible for ensuring that all college and university transcripts, and letters of recommendation, are received by CASPA in a timely manner.

 There are also occasions when persons invited for interviews experience difficulty in communicating information in response to questions raised by interviewers.
 Because communication and interpersonal skills are competencies expected of all physician assistants, they are a very important part of the interview process.

 How many new students do you enroll each year?